22 Must-Have Items For Your Emergency Kit

 According to the American Heart Association, blood loss accounts for 31% of deaths from trauma.

-However, a tourniquet significantly reduces life-threatening bleeding from arms and legs by applying pressure to slow the bleeding until the patient can be properly treated.
+However, a tourniquet significantly reduces life-threatening bleeding from arms and legs by applying pressure to slow the bleeding.

 I recommend the North American Rescue 300001RD Combat Application Tourniquet.
 The official tourniquet of the U.S. Army and U.S. Marines is easy to use and can be applied one-handed by yourself if necessary.